 After independence from France in 1958, Ahmed Toure took charge and soon became a dictator.
 This was the first republic, and it obviously deteriorated.
 A one-party system prevailed, and Toure’s continual re-election raised some suspicions, to say the least.
 And he put thousands of opponents into jail, while kicking a million people out of the country to more easily hold onto his power.

 Finally, Toure died during a heart operation in March of 1984.
 A military coup then took place and resulted in the establishment of the second republic.
-Toure’s political prisoners were freed, and the exiles were allowed to return to Ghana.
+Toure’s political prisoners were freed, and the exiles were allowed to return to Guinea.
 A sharp turn away from Socialism and Communism also took place.
-Ghana soon recovered economically as well.
+Guinea soon recovered economically as well.

 |2020||3 Apr||Fri||Second Republic Day|